Kicksaw-Consulting/django-configuration-management/README.md

 ## Extras

 In the root of your django project, you can create a file called `config-required.json`.
-This file should spell out which config keys your django project can have before firing up.

-It can be a list or a dictionary.
+The JSON object can be a list or a dictionary.
 This is useful for validating the presence of your keys on start-up.

 ## Settings